efin396/pace101.github.io/index.md

 For the purpose of this guide, we suggest creating two batch scripts – one to build the program and one to run it.

 ### Conclusion
 This concludes our guide on how to write and run a PACE CUDA job on ICE or Phoenix clusters.
-If any issues arise, here are a list of potential resources:
+If any issues arise or you are in need of further assistance, here are a list of potential resources:

 - [PACE Consulting Sessions](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0042280)
 - [PACE Training Sessions](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0042298)
 - [Other Pace Documentation Resources](https://gatech.service-now.com/technology?id=kb_article_view&sysparm_article=KB0042503)

+With this foundation, you are ready to explore more complex workflows and maximize PACE’s computational resources for your research or projects.
+Best of luck, and happy computing!

 ## References
 TODO: Convert to APA format